bkyonce/privacy-grc-homelab/docs/02-inventory/system-inventory.md

 9. Who accepts the risk associated with the system?
 10. What do I still need to verify?

-## 5. Safety rules

-- Use only fictional systems and synthetic information.
-- Do not include real credentials, IP addresses, logs, tickets, screenshots, or University of Michigan configurations.
-- Never place real payment-card information in the homelab or repository.
-- Record uncertainty as `TBD` instead of inventing evidence.

 ## Completion checklist